harshit98/harshit98.github.io/about/index.md

 ## Strengths
 My strengths are: good team player, excellent coordinating, communication and organizational skills and a wide range of technical skills.

-I'm interested in problems concerning software engineering and its applications, especially those that deal with systems and data.
+I'm interested in solving problems concerning software engineering, architecture and its applications, especially those that deal with systems and data.

 Furthermore, I'm also learning about Distributed Systems and Data Engineeirng.